 Introduces the concepts and terminology of accounting and financial reporting for modern business enterprises.
 Examines the processes for analyzing and interpreting accounting information for use in making decisions about organizations and presents the basic mechanics of accounting procedures.
 (48/32) Pre-/corequisite: MAT:063 or qualifying placement score.
-ACC:111 or ACC:115 recommended
+ACC:115 recommended